24 Good Habits For Kids That Parents Can Teach

 Increase environmental awareness in your children by explaining to them how littering in public places like a park or a garden symbolizes a bad citizen.
 Ask him to always throw away trash in a dustbin and play his part in being a civilized citizen.

-Assign age-appropriate duties to your child to encourage responsibility.
+Assigning age-appropriate duties is one of the best ways to teach responsibility to kids.
 You may ask younger children to tidy up toys or set the table.
 For older ones, you can assign more advanced tasks like handling laundry.
 Outline expectations for each responsibility and offer support and guidance as necessary.
 This approach promotes a sense of competence in children and helps them build confidence.

 15. Be honest